Welcome to the Tarradale Through Time Website!

 The 2017 excavations uncovered significant Mesolithic finds, including two antler T axes and a harpoon.
 You can read a summary of the results here.
 Excavations in September 2018 focused on Gilchrist Promontory Fort and Balvattie Enclosed Settlement; a report of our findings can be read here.
 The Tarradale Barrow Cemetery was excavated in September 2019.
 Read the Blog post.

 Field walking finds from the Tarradale area indicate a rich multi-period archaeological landscape underneath the plough soil; with significant evidence from the Mesolithic, Neolithic, Bronze Age and Medieval right through to the modern period.
-The project allows the North of Scotland Archaeological Society (NOSAS)* to work with the local community to research the archaeological heritage and to make this knowledge more widely available.
+The project allowed the North of Scotland Archaeological Society (NOSAS)* to work with the local community to research the archaeological heritage and to make this knowledge more widely available.

 *NOSAS is an SCIO (Scottish Charitable Incorporated Organisation) SC044585 registered with the Office of the Scottish Charity Regulator.